TeamNexile/jk-workshop-docs/level-making/screens.md

 contains textures such as background, foreground, midground, scrolling images and masks.<!-- more -->
 {: .fs-6 .fw-300 }

-All of the layers of a screen can be merged to make a result like this (*without counting the hidden wall because that's a type of prop*):
+All of the layers of a screen can be merged to make a result like the example below (*without counting the hidden wall because that's a type of prop*).
+Every layer has its own name, format and folder; hover on the image above and click on the image you want to know more about!

+## Image of contents
+{: .no_toc .text-delta }

 <div class="skewd">
     <a href="#background">